 One request, one response, one set of types.
 No manual data merging.

 Merging schemas is only the beginning.
-The real value appears when data from one subgraph needs to be enriched with data from another.
+The real value appears when data from one subgraph needs to be enriched with data from another — for example, taking a product ID from the backend and using it to fetch a CMS description, all transparently within a single client query.

 extend type AddonDetailsModel {